-The purpose of scholar awards is to promote the education and professional development of early-career clinicians and scientists who are actively pursuing research in breast cancer by encouraging and facilitating their attendance at the 2025 San Antonio Breast Cancer Symposium.
+The purpose of Scholar Awards is to promote the education and professional development of early-career clinicians and scientists who are actively pursuing research in breast cancer by encouraging and facilitating their attendance at the San Antonio Breast Cancer Symposium 2025.

-Scholarships will be awarded to graduate students, medical students, postdoctoral fellows, and physicians-in-training whose abstracts are accepted for presentation at the 2025 SABCS, based upon the quality of their abstracts.
+Scholarships will be awarded to graduate students, medical students, postdoctoral fellows, and physicians-in-training whose abstracts are accepted for presentation at SABCS 2025, based upon the quality of their abstracts.
 Recipients of these scholarships will be identified in the SABCS program, both in print and online, and also at the meeting.

 In order to be eligible for these scholarships and travel awards, the applicant:

-- Must be noted as the Presenter on an abstract submitted for the 2025 SABCS.
+- Must be noted as the presenter on an abstract submitted for SABCS 2025

-The deadline to submit a scholarship/travel award application is July 9, 2025.
+The deadline to submit a scholarship/travel award application was July 9, 2025.

 Coltman Scholars

-In memory of Charles A. Coltman Jr. MD, a founder of SABCS.
-The five scholarships commemorate the significant contributions Dr. Coltman made to oncology medicine.
-For clinical scientists-in-training.
+In memory of Charles A. Coltman, Jr., MD, a founder of SABCS, five scholarships commemorate the significant contributions Dr. Coltman made to oncology medicine.
+These awards are for clinical scientists-in-training.

 The Artu Hurria Travel Award in Geriatric Oncology

-In memory of Arti Hurria, MD, FASCO.
-Dr. Hurria was a geriatrician and oncologist who devoted her clinical and research career to improving the care of older adults with cancer.
-These two awards honors Dr. Hurrie and recognizes her commitment to the mentorship and training of the next generation of geriatric oncologists.
-For geriatric oncologists-in-training.
+In memory of Arti Hurria, MD, FASCO, a geriatrician and oncologist who devoted her clinical and research career to improving the care of older adults with cancer, two awards recognize her commitment to the mentorship and training of the next generation of geriatric oncologists.
+Geriatric oncologists-in-training may apply.

 SABCS Clinical Scholars

-For clinical scientists-in-training who are actively pursuing clinical or clinical/translational research in breast cancer.
-10 awards available.
+For clinical scientists-in-training who are actively pursuing clinical or clinical/translational research in breast cancer, 10 awards are available.

 SABCS Basic Science Scholars

-For laboratory-based investigators-in-training whose work focuses on the biology of breast cancer and preclinical models of its development and progression.
-10 awards available.
+For laboratory-based investigators-in-training whose work focuses on the biology of breast cancer and preclinical models of its development and progression, 10 awards are available.

 AACR Scholar-in-Training Awards

-For presenters of meritorious abstracts who are Associate Members of the American Association for Cancer Research (AACR).
-5 awards available.
+For presenters of meritorious abstracts who are Associate members of the American Association for Cancer Research (AACR), 10 awards are available.

 Lobular Breast Cancer Research Abstract Merit Award

-The Lobular Breast Cancer Alliance (LBCA) sponsors this $5,000 award in collaboration with the American Association for Cancer Research (AACR).
+The Lobular Breast Cancer Alliance (LBCA) sponsors this $5,000 award in collaboration with the AACR.
 This merit award recognizes the best abstracts focusing on lobular breast cancer research among those selected for presentation at SABCS 2025.
 Five awards are available.
 All abstracts related to lobular breast cancer research and treatment will be reviewed and selected by an external panel.
 No application is needed to be considered for this award.